vertica/VerticaPy/docs/source/examples_business_battery.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_battery_cycling_info_after_groupby.html

 From this table, it looks like batteries are charged until they are almost full (4.2V) and discharging doesn't begin until they are fully charged.

 End-of-life (EOL) criteria for batteries is usually defined as when the battery capacity is lower than 70%-80% of its rated capacity.
 Since the rated capacity by the manufacturer for this battery is 2Ah, this battery is considered EOL when its capacity reaches 2Ah x 70% = 1.4Ah.

 Let's plot the capacity curve of the battery with its smoothed version and observe when it reaches the degradation criteria.

 But first we need to perform some preprocessing.

 .. code-block:: python

-    discharging_data = battery5[battery5['type'] == 'discharge']
+    discharging_data = battery5[battery5["type"] == "discharge"]
-    d_cap = discharging_data[['start_time', 'Capacity']].groupby(['start_time', 'Capacity'])
+    d_cap = discharging_data[["start_time", "Capacity"]].groupby(["start_time", "Capacity"])
     d_cap["discharge_id"] = "ROW_NUMBER() OVER(ORDER BY start_time, Capacity)"
     d_cap.rolling(
-        func = 'mean',
+        func = "mean",
-        columns = 'capacity',
+        columns = "capacity",
         window = (-100, -1),
-        name = 'smooth_capacity'
+        name = "smooth_capacity",
     )

 .. ipython:: python
     :suppress:
+    :okwarning:

-    discharging_data = battery5[battery5['type'] == 'discharge']
+    discharging_data = battery5[battery5["type"] == "discharge"]
-    d_cap = discharging_data[['start_time', 'Capacity']].groupby(['start_time', 'Capacity'])
+    d_cap = discharging_data[["start_time", "Capacity"]].groupby(["start_time", "Capacity"])
     d_cap["discharge_id"] = "ROW_NUMBER() OVER(ORDER BY start_time, Capacity)"
-    d_cap.rolling(
+    res = d_cap.rolling(
-        func = 'mean',
+        func = "mean",
-        columns = 'capacity',
+        columns = "capacity",
         window = (-100, -1),
-        name = 'smooth_capacity'
+        name = "smooth_capacity",
     )
+    html_file = open("/project/data/VerticaPy/docs/figures/examples_battery_cycling_info_after_rollign_2.html", "w")
+    html_file.write(res._repr_html_())
+    html_file.close()

+.. raw:: html
+    :file: /project/data/VerticaPy/docs/figures/examples_battery_cycling_info_after_rollign_2.html

 Now we can plot the graphs.
 In VerticaPy we have multiple options to plot the graphs with different syntax of customization.
 For a complete list of all the graphs and their options check out the :ref:`chart_gallery`.

 Now let's first try to plot this using Matplotlib: